elegant-scipy/elegant-scipy/markdown/ch7.markdown

 result = add1_all_streaming(np.random.normal(0, 1, 1000))
 ```

-The advantage of this approach is that elements of a stream aren't processed until they're needed, whether it's for computing a running sum, or for writing out to disk, or something else.
+The advantage of the streaming approach is that elements of a stream aren't processed until they're needed, whether it's for computing a running sum, or for writing out to disk, or something else.
 This can conserve a lot of memory when you have a lot of input items, or when each item is very big.
 (Or both!)
 This quote from one of Matt's posts very succinctly summarises the utility of streaming data analysis: